JetBrains-Research/pubtrends-datasets/README.md

 This script will create a conda environment called `pubtrends_datasets` and install the prerequisite packages.

+After the script finishes, please edit and copy the `config.properties` file to `~/.pubtrends-datasets/config.properties`.

 ## Launch instructions

 First make sure that the `pubtrends_datasets` conda environment is active.
 You can activate the environment by running this command: